 Academic Foundations courses are designed to prepare students for college-level coursework by helping them develop the reading, English and mathematics skills required for entry into curriculum courses.
 Students are placed in Academic Foundations courses on the basis of their unweighted high school GPA, admissions test scores for students who have been out of high school for more than 10 years, the recommendation of their advisor or instructor or their own voluntary selection.

-Students who require the Transition Math and/or the Transition English course will be required to take a study skills course, ACA 090.
+Students who require the prerequisite math and/or English course will be required to take a study skills course, ACA-090.
 This course has been designed to improve student success in both Academic Foundations and curriculum courses.
 Depending on individual circumstances and pending advisor approval, students may take Academic Foundations and curriculum courses during the same term.
 Most Academic Foundations courses are offered every term, both day and evening.

 A student taking required Academic Foundations courses must earn a passing grade of "C" or better.
 A grade of "R" or "F" may require the student to repeat the course.